8227L MCU updates

 Do Factory Reset

-You may just be better off to (although this can have its own problems) factory restore the 8227L_Demo.
-This procedure is used clear out the junk and the good apps then just reinstall the few good apps you need.
+You may just be better off (although this can have problems) factory restoring the 8227L_Demo.
+This procedure is used clear out the junk and the good apps, then reinstall the few good apps you need.

 2013